 It was so fresh that it had some subtle sweet tones to it, along with a slightly sharp and salty edge, and the mouth feel was extremely creamy, as it should be.
 I think everyone should make their own chevre because it’s too damn easy not to.
 The rennet and buttermilk gel the goat’s milk after sitting for 12 hours, or until it’s similar to the texture of yogurt.
 Which brings me to this;

 Have you ever made yogurt cheese?
 Well, essentially, once the goat’s milk has formed into a jelly like mass, you do the same thing you’d do when making yogurt cheese – wrap up the milk jelly (I cut mine into pieces) in cheesecloth, tie it up tight, and let the whey drain over a strainer into a bowl, overnight.

-In fact, the photo of the pide straight from the oven kind of looks like a female body part located in the nether region, doesn’t it?
-Sometimes my photos are just gross, but hey, one day I will have natural light, and when I do, they’ll look less like unwashed female body parts in the nether region.
+In fact, the photo of the pide straight from the oven kind of looks like a female body part located in the nether regions, doesn’t it?
+Sometimes my photos are just gross, but hey, one day I will have natural light, and when I do, they’ll look less like unwashed female body parts in the nether regions.
 I hope.

 So…be adventurous and make cheese!
 Then make cheeseballs.
 Then make pide..or just grab a huge spoon and eat cheese – cheese that YOU made from scratch, fresh, creamy cheese straight from YOUR kitchen!
 It beats paying mucho dinero for a half pound of it, you know?